Local testing framework

 -------------------------------------

-You can create a Snowpark Python DataFrame from a Pandas DataFrame by calling the create_dataframe method and passing the data as a Pandas DataFrame.
+• To create a Snowpark Python DataFrame from a pandas DataFrame, call the create_dataframe method and pass the data as a pandas DataFrame.

 import pandas as pd